 When a loved one is fatally injured due to the negligence or unlawful behavior of another person or company, it is considered a wrongful death and when acted upon, the beneficiaries of the deceased are entitled to damages from the at-fault party.
 The question that arises in these tragic scenarios is who would actually be entitled to the money that is received from the settlement or lawsuit?
 Here we will take a deep dive into who is entitled to recover according to Colorado law and what may have an effect on the distribution in certain circumstances.

 The question of who may be entitled to recover for a wrongful death is complicated.
-If you have any questions or are pursuing a wrongful death claim, get in touch with our top rated Colorado Springs wrongful death lawyers today for a free consultation on your case.
+If you have any questions or are pursuing a wrongful death claim, get in touch with our top rated Colorado wrongful death attorneys today for a free consultation on your case.

 This sounds pretty straight forward, but the details make a big difference if there are multiple parties that may be entitled to the damages.
 Here we will go into detail on the specifics of who has the ultimate right to file the claim over others depending on the surrounding factors.

 #1 Surviving Spouses – The person at the top of the list to receive the settlement funds after a wrongful death would be the surviving spouse of the deceased.
 The spouse of the deceased enjoys the exclusive right to make a claim in the first year, unless the spouse elects to allow the heir or heirs of the deceased to either join in the claim, or else take over the claim entirely.
 The spouse can file a wrongful death claim right away and would be the rightful beneficiary of the settlement.

 #2 Heirs– In the event that the deceased did not have a surviving spouse, the children or heirs would be the persons that are entitled to the wrongful death settlement.
 If the children or direct heirs are no longer living, then the next in line would be the lineal descendants, to include grand-children, if any exist.